ibm-cloud-docs/speech-to-text/features.md

 -   [Custom acoustic models](/docs/speech-to-text?topic=speech-to-text-acoustic) let you adapt a base model for the acoustic characteristics of your environment and speakers.
 Custom acoustic models improve the service's ability to recognize speech with distinctive acoustic characteristics.
 -   [Grammars](/docs/speech-to-text?topic=speech-to-text-grammars) let you restrict the phrases that the service can recognize to those defined in a grammar's rules.
 By limiting the search space for valid strings, the service can deliver results faster and more accurately.
 Grammars are created for and used with custom language models.
 The service supports grammars for all languages for which it supports language model customization.
 (The grammars feature is beta functionality.)

 You can use a custom language model, a custom acoustic model, or both for speech recognition with any of the service's interfaces.

--   For an introduction to customization, [Understanding customization](/docs/speech-to-text?topic=speech-to-text-customization).
+For more information about customization and an overview of its capabilities, see [Understanding customization](/docs/speech-to-text?topic=speech-to-text-customization).
--   For detailed descriptions and examples of all customization methods, see the [API & SDK reference](https://{DomainName}/apidocs/speech-to-text){: external}.

 You must have the Plus, Standard, or Premium pricing plan to use language model or acoustic model customization.
 Users of the Lite plan cannot use the customization interface.
 For more information, see the [Pricing FAQs](/docs/speech-to-text?topic=speech-to-text-faq-pricing).
 {: note}